joedoyler/djangoProject_ReadMe/README.md

 ## Content & Acknowledgements

 A massive influence for this project came directly from the course content available to students.
-The Task Manager project had many logical similarities to fulfilling the needs of the project itself with some features missing from it such as the visual aid of having the image added to the recipe section.
+The Ecommerce Boutique Ado project had many logical similarities to fulfilling some of the needs of the project itself with some features missing from it such as the review section and setting up the exercise and nutrition plans.

-The styling for the index page is influenced by https://www.youtube.com/watch?v=iM27kA5M3vo video on creating a restaurant page.
+The styling for the index page is influenced by both the course material and https://www.youtube.com/watch?v=Imxx1ClWZj8&t=170s video on creating a gmy website.
+I found the frontend to be quite visually.
+This method of picture on left and content on the right is replicated in the programme section.

-Furthermore, on several issues interacted with on the project a massive support came from multiple tutors.
+Furthermore, on several issues interacted with on the project a massive support was drawn from the mentors helping on previous projects as I had no access to tutor support while doing this project.

 ## Media

-All images were found on https://www.pexels.com/ and from a kaggs.com database provided through the course material.
-All images provided are copyright free and readily available on the site for anyone to use.
+All images were found on https://www.pexels.com/ and from a https://www.kaggle.com/ database provided through the course material.
+All images provided are copyright free and readily available on the sites for anyone to use.